Object Sorting Using a Global Texture-Shape 3D Feature Descriptor: System description

-\emph{Forward kinematics and inverse kinematics:} In this paper, the sorting system is run on a Universal Robots UR5, which is a manipulator with 6 revolute joints.
-In this sorting system, the forward kinematics of the Universal Robots UR5 is calculated by the Denavit-Hartenberg (D-H) parameters\cite{denavit1955kinematic}.
+\emph{Forward kinematics and inverse kinematics:} In this paper, the object recognition and grasping system is run on a Universal Robots UR5, which is a manipulator with 6 revolute joints.
+In the object recognition and grasping system, the forward kinematics of the Universal Robots UR5 is calculated by the Denavit-Hartenberg (D-H) parameters\cite{denavit1955kinematic}.
 Here we calculate the inverse kinematics solution of the Universal Robots UR5 by using the the geometric method\cite{hawkins2013analytic}.
-By leveraging the geometric method, we can obtain 1 to 8 inverse kinematics solutions.
-An example of 8 inverse kinematics solutions by using geometric method is shown in Fig. 4, This geometric method is suitable for computing by programming, which not only saves the computational time, but also acquires high accuracy inverse kinematics solutions.
+By leveraging the geometric method, we can obtain 8 inverse kinematics solutions.
+An example of 8 inverse kinematics solutions by using geometric method is shown in Figure \ref{fig_ik}.
+This geometric method not only saves the computational time, but also acquires high accuracy of the inverse kinematics solutions.